michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-implement_azure_security-.md

 The Microsoft Identity Platform  is and authentication service, open-source libraries, and applicaiton menagement tools.

 Identity platform conist of: <br/>
-Authentication Service - Azure Active Directory, <br/>
+Authentication Service - Azure Active Directory (allows single sign on), <br/>
 Open-Source Libraries - MSAL, Microsoft.Identity.Web, Open ID connect (you can use it in no supported languages as Ruby) <br/>
 Application Management tools - Gallery and non gallery apps (e.g Dropbox), single tenant and Multi Tenant apps, authorization, consent, logs